Doctor of Philosophy in Business Administration in Accounting (PhD)

 Vijayaraghavan, Rajesh (Accounting and risk management in financial institutions, Disclosure, Corporate governance and performance measurement, Corporate Finance, Applications of machine learning)

-Woo, Carson C (Information Systems, Conceptual modeling, Information systems analysis and design, Requirements engineering, Applications of block chain and artificial intelligence technology to business, Philosophy of Design Science)
+Woo, Carson C (Management information systems; Applications of block chain and artificial intelligence technology to business; Conceptual modeling; Information Systems; Information systems analysis and design; Philosophy of Design Science; Requirements engineering)

 Yeung, Ira (Voluntary Disclosure; Information Quality; Financial Institutions)

-Zhang, Jenny Li (Finance and Accounting, Financial reporting, corporate disclosure, restatements, pension)
+Zhang, Jenny Li (Accounting; Economics and business administration; Management information systems; Finance and Accounting; Financial reporting, corporate disclosure, restatements, pension)

 Zheng, Xin (SEC Enforcement, Securities Litigation, Auditing, Fraud, Regulation, Financial Reporting)